apache/spark/docs/core-migration-guide.md

 ## Upgrading from Core 3.4 to 3.5

-- Since Spark 3.5, `spark.yarn.executor.failuresValidityInterval` is deprecated though still works.
+- Since Spark 3.5, `spark.yarn.executor.failuresValidityInterval` is deprecated.
 Use `spark.executor.failuresValidityInterval` instead.

-- Since Spark 3.5, `spark.yarn.max.executor.failures` is deprecated though still works.
+- Since Spark 3.5, `spark.yarn.max.executor.failures` is deprecated.
 Use `spark.executor.maxNumFailures` instead.

 ## Upgrading from Core 3.3 to 3.4